How to Quote Plastering Jobs in the UK (2026)

 Quote validity

-Always include a date your quote expires – 30 days is standard.
+Always include a date your quote expires.
+30 days is standard.
 This protects you from being held to a price months later when material costs have moved.

 How to Price Plastering Jobs Accurately

-Know your day rate
+Know your per-m2 rates

 Price materials with margin